People Toys: Home media

+Code Red DVD released the film on DVD on November 21, 2006, and on Blu-ray in 2016.
+On February 9, 2021, Kino Lorber re-released the Blu-ray in conjunction with Code Red.
+In August 2024, Vinegar Syndrome released the film on 4K Ultra HD Blu-Ray with a new 4K restoration from the original camera negatives.

+Reception

 Critical response

 Cavett Binion of AllMovie described the film as "a seldom-seen but thoroughly satisfying horror sleeper with a sardonic sense of morality, taking great delight in knocking off [Gene] Evans' circle of decadent snobs in graphic and innovative ways."